 Pete Davidson ‘Freaking Out’ After Spending $100K On Ariana Grande’s Engagement Ring

-Pete Davidson spent nearly $100K on Ariana Grande’s engagement ring and we’ve got EXCLUSIVE details on how he’s now sweating to keep up financially with his fiancée’s luxury lifestyle.
+Pete Davidson spent nearly $100K on Ariana Grande’s giant diamond engagement ring.
+We’ve got EXCLUSIVE details on how he’s now sweating to keep up financially with his fiancée’s luxury lifestyle.

 While Pete Davidson has found success as a cast member of cast member of Saturday Night Live, it’s not a gig that makes anyone super rich.
 While he does his stand-up act on the side, he’s looking for better paying opportunities to keep up with new fiancée Ariana Grande‘s luxury lifestyle.
 He already spent nearly $100,000 for her massive diamond engagement ring and now the 24-year-old is worried on how he can stay afloat with a lady whose net worth is in excess of $50 million.
 “One thing SNL gives you is opportunity but it doesn’t exactly give you a paycheck.
 You don’t get paid a lot of money to be on SNL, that is just a fact,” a source close to Pete tells HollywoodLife.com EXCLUSIVELY.